NewHuaCN123/mikeplus-pipe-sizing/README.md

 ## Preparing MIKE+

+We need some preparations in the "Pipes and Canals" editor or in table msm_Link respectively.

-The script relies on a user defined field **“usrOrigDiam”** in table msm_Link.
+The script relies on a user defined field **“usrOrigDiam”**.
 This field serves two purposes:

   - It tells the script which pipes to alter, as the script only changes “Diameter” in pipes where “usrOrigDiam” has a value.
 The other pipes remain unchanged.
 Caution, if *all* "usrOrigDiam" are empty, the script will change *all* pipes (I may modify this behavior in the future as it looks a bit dangerous).
   - Once the process is finished you can use the field to compare the final diameter with the original diameter.